14 Valley St, Duxbury, MA 02332, USA

 • The wide, road-like, white-blazed trail leads to Upper Chandler Pond.

-• The mid-width, blue-blazed trail provides a circuit around a large portion of the property.
+• The mid-width, blue-blazed trail provides a 1.3-mile loop around a large portion of the property.

 • The narrower, wooded yellow-blazed trail extends to the southeastern boundary of the property, and includes several footbridges over wetlands, canals, and Pine Brook.